numbbo/coco-doc/docs/bbob-largescale/functions/source/index.rst

   \begin{abstract}

-The ``bbob-largescale`` test suite, containing 24 single-objective functions in continuous domain, is an extension of the well-known single-objective noiseless ``bbob`` test suite [HAN2009]_, which has been used since 2009 in the `BBOB workshop series`_, in large dimension.
-The core idea is to make rotational transformations :math:`\textbf{R}, \textbf{Q}` in search space that appear in the ``bbob`` test suite cheaper while retaining some desired properties.
-This documentation presents our approach where the rotational transformation will be replaced by the combination of a block-diagonal matrix with two permutation matrices in order to construct test functions in almost linear time (in terms of the problem dimension).
+The ``bbob-largescale`` test suite, containing 24 single-objective functions in continuous domain, is an extension to large dimensions of the well-known single-objective noiseless ``bbob`` test suite [HAN2009]_.
+The latter has been used since 2009 in the `BBOB workshop series`_.
+The core idea of the extension to larger dimensions is to make the rotational transformations :math:`\textbf{R}, \textbf{Q}` in the search space that appear in the ``bbob`` test suite computationally cheaper while retaining some desired properties.
+This documentation presents an approach that replaces a full rotational transformation with a combinations of a block-diagonal matrix and two permutation matrices in order to construct test functions whose computational and memory costs scale linearly in the dimension of the problem.

 .. raw:: latex